ChumaSuey/antig_chuma/README.md

 The original idea for the map was a map in the middle of space, a space station where you would jump from certain parts to another, and the keys would spawn randomly with trigger_random.

+The trigger_random was used in a couple of parts in the map: the weapons in the beginning and PU secret.

+The PU secret thanks to Fabio's help actually is triggered with an action rather than crossing it, this was one of my favorite things in the map.

 The idea was changed so i could do something cool in less time.

 It has textures from Quake 1 (mg1.wad) , Quake 2 (q2tex00.wad) and quake 3 (q3a_sm204.wad).